MultiSafepay/docs/content/integration/ready-made/magento1/_index.md

 {{< /details >}}

-{{< alert-notice >}} **Attention Dutch merchants** <br>  We strongly recommend that you do **not** apply surcharges to [pay later methods](/payment-methods/pay-later/).
+{{< alert-notice >}} **Attention Dutch merchants** <br>  We strongly recommend **not** applying surcharges to [pay later methods](/payment-methods/pay-later/).
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM). {{< /alert-notice >}}

 ### Updates

-You can update the plugin in your Magento 1 backend or the CMS marketplace, or using SFTP.
+You can update the plugin in your Magento 1 backend or the CMS marketplace, or via SFTP.

 {{< details title="Updating via SFTP" >}}

 1. Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
-2. From the [Magento 1 manual](/payments/integrations/ecommerce-platforms/magento1/#manual), download the plugin again.
+2. Download the plugin again above.
 3. Follow the Installation and configuration instructions from step 2.

 {{< /details >}}

+### Upgrading

+Magento 1 is end-of-life.
+If you are still running Magento 1, action is required.
+MultiSafepay has partnered with Mage One to continue supporting Magento 1.

+For more information and instructions, see MultiSafepay blog – [Magento 1: The final weeks](https://bit.ly/2YX2LGL).